 There are many well-known examples of people with massive wealth who don’t want to retire yet.
 Take the story of Warren Buffett, for example.
 He is one of the wealthiest people in the world and is in his 80’s.
 He still goes to the office every day to study financial reports.
-Or maybe watch videos of Peyton Manning painfully laboring around a football field last year.
 He has made $244.7 million dollars in his career.
-Neither of these men continue going to work because they need the money.

-Contrast those examples to the story of Jacob Lund Fisker, author of the book and blog “Early Retirement Extreme.”
+Contrast that example to the story of Jacob Lund Fisker, author of the book and blog “Early Retirement Extreme.”
 He writes of living well in the San Francisco area on a budget of less than $10,000/year.
 He has focused on maximizing efficiency in order to live a low-cost lifestyle.
 This allowed him to retire as quickly as possible.

 Mr. Money Mustache, who reports living on about $25,000/year, is the most well-known early retirement blogger.
 However, he actually writes little about personal finance.
 Instead, he has been described as “the Henry David Thoreau of our time.”
 Much of his popularity and success can be attributed to his focus on a return to a simpler way of life: the idea of having “enough.”

 Author and financial coach, Todd Tresidder, of the website Financial Mentor, writes about this topic, which he describes as “The Zen of Wealthy.”
 He points out that having more material wealth often means more expense and responsibility to simply care for your possessions.
 This can lead to less actual happiness.